reach/router/website/src/markdown/pages/intro.md

 # Overview

-Reach Router is a small, simple router for React that borrows the best aspects of React Router and Ember + Preact Router.
-Reach Router has a small footprint, supports only simple route patterns by design, and has strong accessibility features.
+Reach Router is a small, simple router for React that borrows from React Router, Ember, and Preact Router.
+Reach Router has a small footprint, supports only simple route patterns by design, and has strong (but experimental) accessibility features.

 ## Installation